p4pranoy/Lane-Detection-Feature-Extraction/README.md

-# This repository contains a Jupyter Notebook (Chapter_06.ipynb) that demonstrates road lane line detection using OpenCV and Numpy.
+# This repository contains a Jupyter Notebook (TensorFlow Vision Projects.ipynb) that demonstrates road lane line detection using OpenCV and Numpy.

 Project Overview
 -------------------------------